mxstbr/mxstbr.com/src/pages/investing.md

 - [Magic Bell](https://magicbell.io), an embeddable notification system
 - [Raycast](https://raycast.com), an extensible Spotlight for developers
 - [Fig](https://withfig.com), a terminal for the 21st century
+- _Unannounced_, a frontend-first user management
+- _Unannounced_, a modern JavaScript toolchain
 - _Unannounced_, a tool to improve engineering organizations
 - _Unannounced_, a text editor for the 21st century
 - [DevJobs](https://devjobs.at), a job matching platform for developers